DavidVLe1/medieval-platform-shooter/readme.md

 > joined the marathon, played the game, and donated generously.
 The event garnered
 > widespread attention, both for the charity and the classic genre it celebrated.
 > Gamers worldwide got on board, bringing platform shooters back into the limelight.
 >
+> ### Scenario 3
+> A young student named Alex, facing the pressures of school, discovered a
+> web-based platform shooter game which not only provided enjoyment
+> but also improved his problem-solving and hand-eye coordination skills.
+The game's
+> soothing atmosphere acted as a stress reliever, offering a peaceful escape from
+> his schoolwork.
+"JumpQuest's" global leaderboard added a competitive element,
+> motivating Alex to excel and prove himself among players worldwide.
+His
+> proficiency in the game had a positive impact on his academic life, improving
+> his confidence and problem-solving abilities.
+Alex's experience highlighted how
+> this platform shooter game and other similar games can offer both fun and
+> valuable skills,while connecting players worldwide in a sense of shared
+> competition and community.
+>

 ___
 ## Glossary
 - User: Model representing user who has an account.
 - Guest: Model for representing users who are not logged in, thus have no user information.
-- Profile: Model for user profiles. displays information on the user gathered from when the user signed up.
+- Profile: Model for user profiles. displays information on the user gathered from when the user signed up. // could be displayed in game.
 - GameData: Model for representing game-specific data such as game state, game progression.
+  - game state details:
+    - Visual Feedback: health bar, level completion message, changes in characters/objects/environment.
+    - Auditory feedback: sound effects and music to give information on game state. ominous music for boss fight, beeping noises for low health.
+    - Interactive Feedback: way players can interact with game giving sense of game state. ex. responsiveness of character movement and actions, and feedback from controls.
-- Stats: Model for tracking player statistics such as how many enemies killed, items used, times died, characters level.
+- World Stats: Model for tracking game world statistics such as...
+  - World Stat Details:
+    - enemies killed
+    - items used
+    - times died
+    - character's level
+    - time played
-- Playable Character: model representing the player's character such as character stats, health, skills
+- Playable Character: model representing the player's character
+  - Player Stats:
+    - Level
+    - health
+    - damage
+    - speed
+    - skills
+    - storage
 - Items: Model for game items.
+  - Item name
+  - Description
+  - Item Type
+  - Stat Bonus (Optional)
 - Enemies: Model for enemy characters.
-Has their own stats such as damage, health, skills
+  - Enemy Type
+  - Damage
+  - Health
+  - Skills
+  - speed
 - NPCs: Model for non-playable characters.
 Are interactable objects that has dialogue or gives health or items.
 - Leaderboards: Model for tracking high scores.
 Players are able to compare their scores with eachother looking at this data.
+  - UserName
+  - Score
+  - Time Played
 - GameEvents: Model for recording in-game events.
 - Achievements: Model for player achievements.
 Tracks whether certain actions have been done in the  game and awards the player for it.
 ___
 ## High Level Requirements
 - Sign up for an account/ Log in(authenticated).
 - View own user profile.(User).
-- Access the game.(Anyone)
+- Access the game.(Guest, User).
 - Edit own profile.
 (User)
+- Has a playable Character (Guest, User).
+- Can view their player progression (User). maybe guest too
+- Can track GameData such as their game progression and game state (User).
+- Can track world stats to see what they've done to the world (User).
 - Store and retrieve game progress, Save and load game settings.
 (User).
+- Playable Character Can store and use items.
+(Guest, User).
+- Playable Character can interact with npc and enemies.
+(Guest, User).
-- Record and display player statistics, Compare stats with other players.(User)
+- Can view leaderboard and compare their score with other people's score.
+(User).
-- Collect and use game items, Manage in-game inventory.
-(Anyone)
-- Encounter and defeat enemies, Gain experience points from defeating enemies.
-(Anyone)
+- Playable Character can gain experience points from defeating enemies.
+(Guest, User).
-- Interact with NPCs, Receive quests or missions from NPCs.(Anyone)
+- Interact with NPCs, Receive quests or missions from NPCs.
+(Guest, User).
 - Compete for top positions on leaderboards, View high scores of other players.
-(Anyone)
+(User) maybe also (Guest).
 - Capture in-game events and achievements, Display event history.
 (Anyone)
-- Unlock and earn achievements, Showcase earned achievements to others. ( User)
+- Unlock and earn achievements, Showcase earned achievements to others.
+(User)

 ### User Stories/Scenarios
 ___
+- As a casual user, I want to play the game and see my personal records displayed.
+- As an authenticated user, I want to see the leaderboard and my profile.
+    - Depends on: as an unauthenticated user, I want to login in order to view my profile and the leaderboard.
+    - Which depends on: As a new user, I want to make an account so that I can see my score on the leaderboard and view my profile.

 > ### Play the game
 >  If the player wants to play the game
 >